saurabh-deochake/mywebsite/_posts/2015-03-14-solved-python-pynotify-gioerror.md

   - Pynotify
   - gio
 ---
+This post discusses the problem of `gio.Error: Connection Closed` error in Pynotify, its causes and steps to solve the problem.

 Pynotify
 ======
 Pynotify is a Python package providing tools for implementing Observer programming pattern.
 These tools include signals, conditions and variables.
 Pynotify comes handy when one wants to write a script which outputs some "notification" pop-up on the desktop.
 Pynotify relies on Dbus IPC bus and problem occurred in Dbus may cause Pynotify to break.
 There is a well-known problem that usually occurs while using Pynotify.
 We discuss the problem below and solution to overcome the problem.